statsmodels/statsmodels/scikits/statsmodels/datasets/DATASET_PROPOSAL.rst

 datasets package for scipy and the learn scikit.
 It has been adapted for use in the statsmodels scikit.
-The structure of the datasets itself, while specific to statsmodels, should be general enough such that it might be used for other types of data (e.g., in the learn scikit).
+The structure of the datasets itself, while specific to statsmodels, should be general enough such that it might be used for other types of data (e.g., in the learn scikit or scipy itself).

 Organization
 ------------